UniMath/UniMath/INSTALL.md

 roughly, so some experimentation may be required; you may even need the current development version if your emacs is recent.

-Some useful ProofGeneral add-ons are available for installation at https://github.com/cpitclaudel/company-coq/.
+Optional: some useful ProofGeneral add-ons are available for installation at https://github.com/cpitclaudel/company-coq/.

 ## Installing UniMath